 Accounting and submission of reports for Romanian companies

-A company in Romania must obtain a VAT number.
+A company in Romania in most scenarios must obtain a VAT number.
 The VAT reporting period depends not only on the company's turnover, but also on its activities, therefore we will be able to give more accurate information when we know the company's activities and turnover.

 We assist our clients with: